-- First, the 5 percent back is capped at $1,500 in spending per quarter on specific categories that rotate every quarter.
-Any other purchases outside those categories earn cash back at a rate of 1 percent.
+- First, the 5% back on rotating categories is capped at $1,500 in spending per quarter on specific categories that rotate every quarter.
+Any other purchases outside those categories earn cash back at a rate of 1%.

-- That is a cap of $75 in cash back per quarter from that 5 percent rate.
-Any additional spending over $1,500 per quarter on those categories is just 1 percent back.
+- That is a cap of $75 in cash back per quarter from that 5% rate.
+Any additional spending over $1,500 per quarter on those categories is just 1% back.

 - Second, you have to register each quarter for the bonus categories.
-That means that in order to receive that 5 percent back for the fourth quarter, you have to tell Chase that you want those bonuses by activating them online.
+That means that in order to receive that 5% back for the first quarter, you have to tell Chase that you want those bonuses by activating them online.